Houston Maritime Injury Lawyers – Maritime Injury Attorneys

 Every ship must pass tests to ensure it can travel safely on the open water before being deemed “seaworthy.”
 The vessel owner or operator owes a duty to the seamen to provide a seaworthy vessel, so if unseaworthiness causes injury or death, the owner can be liable.

-What Makes a Seaworthy?
+What Makes a Vessel Seaworthy?

 The common law definition of seaworthiness for a ship or other vessel offers reasonable safety for passengers and crew and is fit for typical perils found at sea.
 The law considered several factors in determining whether a vessel is seaworthy: